Hank Ketcham: Family

-Ketcham's first wife, Alice Louise Mahar Ketcham, died on June 22, 1959, of a drug overdose.
+Ketcham's first wife, Alice Louise Mahar Ketcham, died on June 22, 1959.
+(Sources differ on attributing her death either to a drug overdose or to a brain hemorrhage while at Mt.
+Shasta Hospital after having felt unwell while driving..)
 The real-life Dennis was 12 when his mother died.
 Ketcham and Alice were separated at the time of her death.
-Ketcham did not inform his son of his mother's death, or visit his son, until she was buried, and Dennis was not present at the funeral.
 Three weeks later, Ketcham married Jo Anne Stevens, whom he met on a blind date.
 The family moved to Geneva, Switzerland, where they lived from 1960 to 1977, where Ketcham continued to produce Dennis the Menace.
 Dennis had difficulty with his schooling, though, so he was sent to boarding school in Connecticut, while Ketcham and his second wife remained in Switzerland.
 This marriage ended in divorce in 1968.

 In 1977, Ketcham moved back to the United States and settled in Monterey, California, with his third wife, the former Rolande Praepost, whom he had married in 1969, and with whom he had two children, Scott and Dania.
 Dennis Ketcham served in Vietnam, suffered post-traumatic stress disorder, and had little contact with his father.
 Ketcham and his son were estranged for much of Dennis's adult life.